-The Company and certain of its subsidiaries have retirement and severance defined benefit plans covering substantially all of their employees.
-The present value of defined benefit obligations on each of these plans and the service costs are calculated based on actuarial assumptions.
-These actuarial assumptions require estimates and judgments on variables, such as discount rates.
+The Company and certain of its subsidiaries have retirement and severance plans, which are defined benefit and defined contribution plans covering substantially all of their employees.
+For defined benefit plans, the present value of defined benefit obligations on each of these plans and the service costs are calculated based on actuarial assumptions.
+These actuarial assumptions require estimates and judgments on variables such as discount rates.

-The actuarial assumptions are determined based on the best estimates and judgments made by management.
-However, there is the possibility that these assumptions may be affected by changes in uncertain future economic conditions, which may have a material impact on the consolidated financial statements in future periods.
+The actuarial assumptions are determined based on the best estimates and judgments made by management; however, there is the possibility that these assumptions may be affected by changes in uncertain future economic conditions, which may have a material impact on the consolidated financial statements in future periods.

-These actuarial assumptions and related sensitivity analysis are included in Post- Employment Benefits (see note 20 for additional details).
+These actuarial assumptions and related sensitivity analysis are included in Post-Employment Benefits (see note 20 for additional details).